 Wildlife rescue and rehabilitation center.

-The wild animals of Costa Rica are not to be used as pets.
-In short, NATUWA treats wildlife with technical knowledge and respect.
-NATUWA as animal rescue center, rehabilitates, rescues and guarantees welfare to the Costa Rica’s fauna.
-Altogether, with the support of the communities and volunteers from around the world.
+The wild animals of Costa Rica are essential to the ecosystem; they are no one pets.
+In short, NATUWA treats wildlife with technical knowledge and respect as a true animal rescue center.
+NATUWA, as an animal sanctuary, rehabilitates rescues and guarantees welfare to Costa Ricas fauna.
+Altogether, with the support of the communities and and volunteers from around the world.

 NATUWA place of Refuge and protection

-Since 1994, NATUWA has been dedicated to creating a Wildlife Sanctuary to provide refuge and protection to rescued animals.
-Costa Rican animals such as ocelots, tapirs, monkeys, jaguars and some exotic animals find relief, tranquility and a home in absolute harmony.
+Since 1994, NATUWA is dedicate to creating a Wildlife Sanctuary to provide refuge and protection to rescued animals.
+Costa Rican animals such as ocelots, tapirs, monkeys, jaguars, and some exotic animals find relief, tranquility, and a home in absolute harmony.

-Strategically, the Wildlife Rescue Center is located remotely, quietly and away from highways.
+Strategically, the Wildlife Rescue Center is locate remotely, quietly, and away from highways.
 The Sanctuary has a 15-hectare property, exclusively for activities that provide welfare to both the confiscated wild animals and the local biodiversity.

-The NATUWA Wildlife Rescue Center, has the largest enclosures in Costa Rica, works with a modern infrastructure for each species of rescued animal that inhabits the animal refuge center, either temporarily or permanently, these facilities go beyond the requirements demanded by Costa Rica’s wildlife laws.
+The NATUWA Wildlife Rescue Center has the most massive enclosures in Costa Rica.
+It works with modern infrastructure for each species of rescued animal that inhabits the animal refuge center, either temporarily or permanently, these facilities go beyond the requirements demanded by Costa Ricas wildlife laws.

-Is a place of refuge and protection where animals are given the opportunity to live in a protected environment that is as close to their natural habitat as possible.
+It is a place of refuge and protection where animals are allowed to live in a protected environment that is similar to their natural habitat as possible.

 Due to Costa Rica’s wildlife law, the law is violated if captive wildlife is kept in houses for domestic use.
 In essence, the Wildlife Rescue Center, receives from the National System of Conservation Areas (SINAC), National Police or Fire, and civil society, confiscated animals.
 The Volunteer program, these organizations and individuals support the rescue, rehabilitation and, at due time, the liberation.